losfair/RefineDB/design/treewalker.md

-# RefineDB TreeWalker VM
+# TreeWalker

-The TreeWalker VM is a massively concurrent data flow graph virtual machine for querying RefineDB.
+Underlying [RefineQL](/design/refineql.md), the TreeWalker VM is a massively concurrent data flow virtual machine for querying RefineDB.

+Implementation is at `rdb-analyzer/src/data/treewalker`.